-Unfortunately, participation in many activities involves monetary investment for entry fees, travel cost, etc. To assist the junior and their families, the STCA is providing grants to defrey the cost of participation.
+STCA Grants and Scholarship Information – To assist the junior and their family, the STCA provides grants to help defray the cost of participation.

 Grants are earned by junior participation in AKC Junior Showmanship and STCA events and by meeting the point criteria for outstanding performance in any combination of conformation, agility, and obedience, as well as performance events throughout the previous calendar year from September 1 to September 1.